nightrome/cocostuff10k/README.md

 ### File Format
 The COCO-Stuff annotations are stored in separate .mat files per image.
 These files follow the same format as used by Tighe et al..
 Each file contains the following fields:
 - *S:* The pixel-wise label map of size [height x width].
 - *names:* The names of the thing and stuff classes in COCO-Stuff.
-For more details see [label indices](https://github.com/nightrome/cocostuff#label-names--indices).
+For more details see [Label Names & Indices](https://github.com/nightrome/cocostuff#label-names--indices).
 - *captions:* Image captions from [2] that are annotated by 5 distinct humans on average.
 - *regionMapStuff:* A map of the same size as S that contains the indices for the approx. 1000 regions (superpixels) used to annotate the image.
 - *regionLabelsStuff:* A list of the stuff labels for each superpixel.
 The indices in regionMapStuff correspond to the entries in regionLabelsStuff.

 ## Semantic Segmentation Models
+*Note: This section will be updated to v.
+1.1 soon...*

 To encourage further research of stuff and things we provide the trained semantic segmentation model (see Sect.
 4.4 in [1]).

 ### DeepLab